turingschool/front-end-curriculum/lessons/module-1/intro-to-js.md

 - `Variable` A container for a value.
 The main building block for all programming
 - `Declare` Creating a new variable (distinct from assignment)
 - `Assignment` Assigning a value to a variable
-- `Type coercion` The process of converting a value from one type to another (such as a number to a string).
 - `Concatenation` The binding of multiple strings together using the `+` string operator
 - `Interpolation`  - The process of injecting a variable directly into a string.
 - `Template literal` - Template literals are string literals that provide an easy way to interpolate a variable or expression into a string.